I tried direct ingestion of Amazon Bedrock Knowledge Base with S3 data source

 }

-The response doesn't show whether metadata has been applied.
+You can't tell from the response whether metadata has been attached.

 Let's try searching with metadata filtering.

-You can specify filter conditions with the --retrieval-configuration parameter in the retrieve command.
+You can specify filter conditions with the --retrieval-configuration parameter of the retrieve command.

-Let's search for documents where category is aws-service.
+Let's search for documents where category is aws-service only.

 aws bedrock-agent-runtime retrieve \